CTSA Undergraduate Student Symposium

 The symposium is directed toward area college undergraduate students and is open to all other interested parties.
 Attendees in the past have included, apart from undergraduate students, post-baccalaureate students, graduate and medical students, postdoctoral fellows, faculty, and the public.

 The symposium will be held Friday, April 24, 1:30-5:00pm, in the Robert Austrian Auditorium of the Clinical Research Building (CRB) of the Perelman School of Medicine at the University of Pennsylvania.

 A luncheon preceding the symposium will be offered for undergraduate students interested in PhD, MD, and MD/PhD programs as they relate to careers in the biomedical sciences.
 Talks will be given by senior staff of respective programs at Penn.
-The luncheon will take place Noon-1:30pm on the 2nd floor of BRB II/III.
+The luncheon will take place Noon-1:30pm in 252 BRB II/III.

 There is no cost to attend the symposium or preceding luncheon.
 We request, however, that those who wish to attend pre-register through this website to help guide logistics.